civicdatacoop/AzureTRE_manual/README.md

 **Critical warning:** when clicking 'Authorization' in Swagger, leave the `client_secret` field empty.

 **Critical warning:** you need to assign permissions (namely TREUser and TREAdmin) to a user you want to use for managing TRE (typically yourself).
 Do this before authorization (it takes around 10 minutes before permissions completely propagate).
+This is done in _WateverAppName_ **API** | Users and groups (Enterprise Application subsection), by clicking on `Add user/group`.
+Enterprise Application

 **Note:** think twice what you really need to deploy (probably you do not need, for example, Gitea).